-Scenarios Tariff escalation & revenue share Ward coverage & role of ProjectCo Project cost, duration and returns User charges per month Subsidy from LGA to ProjectCo
+· · Scenarios Tariff escalation & revenue share Ward coverage & role of ProjectCo Project cost, duration and returns User charges per month Subsidy from LGA to ProjectCo

-In the base case, as described above, 5% of revenue earned by ProjectCo will be shared with CCD and no subsidy is required to be paid by the CCD to the ProjectCo.
+In the base case, as described above, 5% of revenue earned by ProjectCo will be shared with MMMC and no subsidy is required to be paid by the MMMC to the ProjectCo.
 However, for it to be implemented, awareness will need to be created amongst waste generators, officials and political representatives through information, education and communication (IEC) to justify the increase in user charges at cost recovery level.
-They need to be made aware of the benefits of the proposed Project such as higher SWM coverage (in terms of coverage of number of wards, households and other waste generators), increase in waste and bill collection rates, segregation of waste, improved hygiene conditions at landfill site and sustainable landfill management, increase in employment opportunities etc. In addition, it is to be noted that under this case the level of user charges for waste collection is around 1% of household's income which seems reasonable.
+They need to be made aware of the benefits of the proposed Project such as higher SWM coverage (in terms of coverage of households and other waste generators), increase in waste and bill collection rates, segregation of waste, improved hygiene conditions at landfill site and sustainable landfill management, increase in employment opportunities etc. In addition, it is to be noted that under this case the level of user charges for waste collection is around 1% of household's income which seems reasonable.

 Under scenario-I, the user charges for all the waste generators have been set at the current level and there will be no revenue sharing by ProjectCo with LGA.
-However, it is to be noted that the CCD would be required to pay a subsidy of TZS 20,000 per ton per day to the ProjectCo, which would increase by 5% per annum, to factor in the inflation in cost of service delivery.
+However, it is noted that the MMMC would be required to pay a subsidy of TZS 29,000 per ton per day to the ProjectCo, which would increase by 5% per annum, to factor in the inflation in cost of service delivery.
 The subsidy would also increase per year with the increase in the quantum of waste generated.
-The total subsidy to be paid by CCD to ProjectCo in year 1 is TZS 2,331 million, in year 5 is TZS 4,133 million and in year 10 in TZS 6,619 million.
+The total subsidy to be paid by MMMC to the ProjectCo in year 1 is TZS 618 million, in year 5 is TZS 1,005 million and in year 10 is TZS 1,448 million.
 This scenario would require significant expenditure by the LGA but the LGA's budgets are already stretched.

 Under scenario-II, the user charges will be increased to levels as set under the base case for all waste generators.
-However, user charges will be revised by 25% every five years (as compared to three years in base case) and revenue earned by the ProjectCo will not be shared with CCD in comparison to the base case.
-The CCD will be required to pay a subsidy of TZS 7,250 per ton per day to the ProjectCo, which would increase by 5% per annum, to factor in the cost of service delivery.
+However, user charges will be revised by 25% every five years (as compared to three years in base case) and revenue earned by the ProjectCo will not be shared with MMMC in comparison to the base case.
+The MMMC will be required to pay a subsidy of TZS 11,000 per ton per day to the ProjectCo, which would increase by 5% per annum, to factor in the cost of service delivery.
 The subsidy would also increase per year with the increase in the quantum of waste generated.
-The total subsidy to be paid by CCD to the ProjectCo in year 1 is TZS 845 million, in year 5 is TZS 1,498 million and in year 10 is TZS 2,399 million.
-Under this scenario the expenditure to be incurred by CCD would be lower as compared to the expenditure to be incurred under Scenario 1.
-However, given the limited financial capability of CCD, it would also be difficult for CCD to provide this subsidy.
+The total subsidy to be paid by MMMC to the ProjectCo in year 1 is TZS 234 million, in year 5 is TZS 381 million and in year 10 is TZS 549 million.
+Under this scenario the expenditure to be incurred by MMMC would be lower as compared to the expenditure to be incurred under Scenario 1.
+However, given the limited financial capability of MMMC, it would also be difficult for MMMC to provide this subsidy.

-The base case along with the two scenarios evaluated by the Consultant will be further discussed by the Project team of CCD with their management and councilors.
+The base case along with the two scenarios evaluated by the Consultant will be further discussed by the Project team of MMMC with their management and councilors.
 Further, the Project has been assessed on its value for money, both on qualitative and quantitative perspectives.
 The quantitative analysis evaluates the net difference in cost for the government in implementing the Project using public procurement versus PPP procurement.
 The qualitative aspects deals with public sector capability, and time and cost required for Project implementation.